melsayad/winston-sugar/README.md

 **How to use it?**

-- Build you .json configurations file (rich example here-under).
+- Build your .json configurations file (rich example here-under).
 - Require `winston-sugar` to get a class `WinstonLoader` instance.
 - Load your winston logger configurations by passing the .json path to the `config` function.
 - Get your winston logger by calling `getLogger` function, you can add `category` as string parameter if you need to have a child logger for a specific module.